 Decentology secures $4.3 million to build the future of decentralized apps on the Hyperverse

 MOUNTAIN VIEW, Calif., Oct.
-19, 2021 /CNW/ -- Decentology, a fast-growing blockchain startup, today announced its plans to build the Hyperverse, an open, blockchain-agnostic, decentralized, marketplace for composable smart contracts, after raising $4.3 million in seed funding.
+20, 2021 /PRNewswire/ -- Decentology, a fast-growing blockchain startup, today announced its plans to build the Hyperverse, an open, blockchain-agnostic, decentralized, marketplace for composable smart contracts, after raising $4.3 million in seed funding.
 The company is backed by top crypto investors including Dapper Labs, Borderless Capital, Good News Ventures, Berezka DAO, Synaps, Animal Ventures, and Kosmos Capital.

 In addition, Decentology announced its plans for transitioning to a Decentralized Autonomous Organization (DAO) that will use a community governance model to manage the future growth and development of the Hyperverse.